icmeyer/pymc3/GOVERNANCE.md

 open and public Project discussions on GitHub, Slack, Gitter chat rooms and mailing lists.
 The foundation of Project participation is openness and transparency.

-There have been over 100 Contributors to the Project, their contributions are listed in the logs of the PyMC repositories as well as those of associated projects.
+There have been over 250 Contributors to the Project, their contributions are listed in the logs of the PyMC GitHub repositories as well as those of associated projects and venues.

 The Project Community consists of all Contributors and Users of the Project.
 Contributors work on behalf of and are responsible to the larger Project